What Is Palliative Care?

 Who Is Eligible For Palliative Care?

 Palliative care is offered to all patients with severe disease irrespective of their age or preference for treatment.
-It is ideal, if provided early in the condition and continues throughout in conjunction with life-prolonging or curative treatments.
-In other words, patients are not required to choose between curative and palliative care; they may receive both.
+It is ideal if provided early in the condition and continues throughout in conjunction with life-prolonging or curative treatments.
+Patients are not required to choose between curative and palliative care; they may receive both.

 Not only does palliative care improve patients' and families' quality of life by alleviating mental, physical distress and discomfort, but it can also help patients live longer.
 Improved quality of life, appropriate treatment and early hospice referral for intensive management and stabilization of symptoms are responsible for increased survival of the patient.